Pre-loader

 Adam is an effective advocate with experience advising international clients across a range of complex matters.

 Adam frequently obtains favourable outcomes on behalf of his clients.
-He provides trusted counsel to clients on a range of complex matters, including commercial, sports, employment, disciplinary, and medical malpractice disputes.
+He provides trusted counsel on a range of complex matters, including commercial, sports, executive compensation, regulatory, disciplinary, and anti-doping disputes.

 Adam has appeared before the Courts, tribunals, and arbitral panels in several jurisdictions within Canada and internationally.
-He routinely advises sports federations, corporations, executives, and professional athletes and coaches on regulatory, commercial, employment, disciplinary, integrity, and anti-doping issues.
-Adam has extensive international experience working across a diverse client base.
-He is results-oriented, and brings a tactful and nuanced understanding of cultural and geopolitical context to negotiations.
+He routinely advises corporations, executives, sports federations, athletes, and coaches.
+Adam is results-oriented and has extensive experience working across a diverse client base.
+He understands the cultural and geopolitical nuances that arise in complex litigation and negotiations.

-Adam also has a background in technology-related and defamation disputes and is a member of the litigation team representing Google LLC in Canada.
-As lead researcher with the Samuelson-Glushko Centre for Internet Policy and Public Interest Clinic (CIPPIC) from 2016-2018, Adam also assisted counsel with oral and written submissions for several interventions at the Supreme Court of Canada, including: Google v Equustek, Haaretz.com v Mitchell Goldhar, R v Jarvis, BC v Philip Morris, and Rogers v Voltage.
+Adam also has a background in privacy and technology-related disputes and is a member of the litigation team representing Google LLC in Canada.
+As lead researcher with the Samuelson-Glushko Centre for Internet Policy and Public Interest Clinic (CIPPIC) from 2016-2018, he assisted counsel with oral and written submissions for several interventions at the Supreme Court of Canada, including: Google v Equustek, Haaretz.com v Mitchell Goldhar, R v Jarvis, BC v Philip Morris, and Rogers v Voltage.
+Adam’s contributions on how organizations can effectively manage IP were published in the Harvard Business Review in 2016.

-Adam is active outside of the office.
-He enjoys endurance sports, is Chair of the Sports Lawyers’ Association Subcommittee on Motorsport, and trained with the University of Toronto's Varsity Track & Field Team.
+Outside of the office, Adam enjoys triathlon, motorsport, and soccer.
+He is Chair of the Sports Lawyers’ Association Subcommittee on Motorsport and trained with the University of Toronto's Varsity Track & Field Team.

 Publications